 Neil Morris, Parent Governor

-Neil is a parent governor with two daughters, one in Year 6 and one in Year 4, and a nephew who left in 2020 to start at Chesterton Community College.
-He is on the resources committee where he hopes to use his experience of working overseas as an engineer on the planning, financing and management of water supply and water resources projects in a different sphere.
-He also believes his wide experience of working with people from different countries, cultures and religions is useful.
+Neil is a parent governor with two daughters, one in Year 5 and one who left the school in 2021 and is now in year 7 at Chesterton Community College.
+His nephew, who also lives with the family, attended the school from Year 3 when he arrived from Romania not speaking any English and is now in Year 8 at Chesterton Community College.
+Neil is on the resources committee where he hopes to use his experience of working overseas as an engineer on the planning, financing and management of water supply and water resources projects in a different sphere.
+He has worked widely overseas and believes his wide experience of working with people from different countries, cultures and religions is useful.

 Drew Crisp, Parent Governor